 Since that time, much work has gone into the actual therapy programme and further facilities.
 The Charis Terrace opened on 1st July 1997 and provides 12 rehabilitation flats where the progress started in Second Stage (now 7 rooms) is continued and developed.

 All developments throughout were funded by Grant Making Trusts, Foundations and other organisations.

 The Charis Primary Programme is situated in a modern purpose-built residential unit for men between 21 and 65 on benefits who suffer from alcoholism and / or drug addiction and who are aware of, and want to do something about, underlying emotional problems including childhood issues.
 It is regulated by the Care Quality Commission.
-There are up to a maximum of 7 regulated places.
-Charis aims to provide the programme for men who cannot obtain funding and who are eligible for housing benefit here.
-The group work programme is provided free of charge and on a voluntary basis.
+There are up to a maximum of 7 ‘regulated’ places.
+Charis aims to provide the programme for homeless (in the broad sense) men who cannot obtain funding and who are eligible for housing benefit here.
+The group work programme is provided free of charge to most applicants.

 Charis is designed to help you stop your addiction, break from your old negative lifestyle and enable a good and purposeful quality of life.
 It does this with a programme which is based on abstinence, the Twelve Steps, group work and individual keyworking and counselling.
 The Primary Programme is 26 weeks long.

 This is followed by further longer term residential help on the same site with the same staff.
 You do not need to start all over again with new staff and a new project.
 Individual keyworking/counselling and stepwork continue (all twelve steps can be worked through) and help is given with education, training, voluntary work and finding purpose in life.

 Finding somewhere to move on to from Charis is the resident’s responsibility but Charis will help where it can.
 Aftercare is then provided whilst you settle into independent living and recovery.

 There are a total of 26 places in Charis, including the primary programme.